mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 spelled Chronor by Imperial cartographers) which is the Consulate capital of the subsector and also a major naval base.
-Cronor has the highest tech level and population in the subsector and is a major economic centre.
+Cronor has the highest tech level and population in the subsector and is a major economic center.
 Unsurprisingly, it is also very heavily protected.
 There are also important Consulate naval bases at Errere, Gesentown and Cipango.
 Major fleet assets are based at these locations.
 The bases at Atsa, Ninjar and Sheyou are much smaller and play host